eugene-eeo/mailthon/CONTRIBUTING.rst

   how the bug happens and if possible, include version information and stack traces.
 Make sure that the regression test fails without your patch.
 (If only on certain systems).

 - Follow PEP 8 to a reasonable extent.
 Ignore it if it makes the code ugly or harder to understand.
 Readability is more important.

+- If you would like to contribute but are not familiar with the codebase, look for issues filed under the ``beginner-friendly`` tag.

 Running Tests
 #############